 9. Get Exercise

 Exercise can feel like the hardest thing in the world to find time and energy for when you are a stay-at-home mom.
-However, the benefits are immense and undeniable.8 Just 20 minutes of exercise is shown to have a significant positive impact on mood, regardless of the intensity.9
+However, the mental health benefits of exercise are immense and undeniable.8 Just 20 minutes of exercise is shown to have a significant positive impact on mood, regardless of the intensity.9

 10. Let Go of Mom Guilt